Hunter Token (HNTR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Hunter Token Historical Price

-According to the latest data gathered on Hunter Token live price page, the current price of Hunter Token is 0.00184393USD.
-The circulating supply of Hunter Token(HNTR) is 299.00M HNTR , giving it a market capitalization of $551.33K.
+According to the latest data gathered on Hunter Token live price page, the current price of Hunter Token is 0.00191852USD.
+The circulating supply of Hunter Token(HNTR) is 299.00M HNTR , giving it a market capitalization of $573.63K.

 The Hunter Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HNTR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.